amalia-angela/PhoneServer/README.md

 # Php PhoneServer

-This program is the server for the [PhoneApp](https://github.com/amalia-angela/PhoneApp) application.
+This program is the server for the [PhoneApp](https://github.com/amalia-angela/PhoneApp) application developed in Embedded Wizard.
 This php server receive and send messages between phone devices.
 The messages are stored into a phpMyAdmin database.
 This program is the server for the [PhoneApp](https://github.com/amalia-angela/PhoneApp) application.

 ## Installation